kcyu2014/bcnn_kyu/README.md

 * [cars](http://ai.stanford.edu/~jkrause/cars/car_dataset.html)

 ###Run toy demo###
-The script demo_test.m runs our pre-trained fine-grained bird classifier to predict the top five species and shows some examples of the class with highest score.
+The script demo_test.m takes an input image and runs our pre-trained fine-grained bird classifier to predict the top five species and shows some examples of the class with highest score.
 Please download our pre-trained [B-CNN(D,M)](http://vis-www.cs.umass.edu/bcnn/download/bcnn-cub-dm.zip) and [svm](http://vis-www.cs.umass.edu/bcnn/download/svm_cub_vdm.mat) models for this demo.
 Choose your favorite bird images, edit the line 4 to 13 for your local setting and run the demo.

 ###Fine-tune BCNN models###
 See run_experiments_bcnn_train.m for fine-tuning B-CNN model.
 Note that this code catching all the intermediate results during fine-tuning takes about 200GB disk storage.